-(4) Have a good profitability trend;
+Have a good profitability trend;

-(5) Be approved by the town attorney; and
+Be approved by the Town attorney; and

-(6) A cash bond agreement accompanied by a cashier's check payable only to the town of Clarkston.
+A cash bond agreement accompanied by a cashier's check payable only to the Town of Clarkston.

-D. No extensions in time will be granted for the completion of improvements.
+No extensions in time will be granted for the completion of improvements.
 (Ord.
 22-06, 8-16-2022)

 11-7-2: WARRANTY PERIOD AND WARRANTY DEPOSIT:

-A. In addition to the security for performance agreement described in CMC 11-7-1 of this chapter, the subdivider shall present a warranty deposit to the city equal to the percentage allowed by state law, UC 10.9a-604.5(3)(b) of the total cost for all improvements.
+In addition to the security for performance agreement described in CMC 11-7-1 of this chapter, the subdivider shall present a warranty deposit to the Town equal to the percentage allowed by state law, UC 10.9a-604.5(3)(b) of the total cost for all improvements.

-B. A warranty period shall follow the most current version of the Clarkston Town Manual of Design and Construction Standards.
+A warranty period shall follow the most current version of the Clarkston Town Manual of Design and Construction Standards.

-C. The warranty deposit may be made separately or with the security for performance agreement.
-In any event, the warranty deposit, shall be made prior to the signing of the final plat by the mayor and city recorder.
+The warranty deposit may be made separately or with the security for performance agreement.
+In any event, the warranty deposit shall be made prior to the signing of the final plat by the mayor and Town recorder.
 (Ord.
 22-06, 8-16-2022)

+CHAPTER 8

+SUBDIVISION APPLICATIONS FOR 1–2 FAMILY RESIDENTIAL USE

+11-8-1: PURPOSE:

+The purpose of this Chapter is to comply with Utah Code §10-9a-604–604.9 and increase administrative efficiency in reviewing subdivision applications.

+11-8-2: SCOPE OF APPLICABILITY:

+This Chapter applies to all subdivision-related applications or petitions where the intended use is one- or two-family residential dwellings, including townhomes and duplexes.
+This Chapter does not apply to applications or petitions for other uses, except as specifically described elsewhere in this Title.

+11-8-3: INTERPRETATION AND CONFLICT OF LAWS: